Steve Hayes (basketball): Professional career

-Hayes was drafted in the fourth round of the 1977 NBA Draft by the New York Knicks (76th pick overall), but did not make the final roster.
+Hayes was drafted in the fourth round of the 1977 NBA draft by the New York Knicks (76th pick overall), but did not make the final roster.
 Instead, he signed with Fernet Tonic Bologna in Italy, where he played for two seasons, averaging 19.3 points and 8.6 rebounds per game.

 For the 1979–80 season, Hayes returned to the United States to play for the Anchorage Northern Knights of the Continental Basketball Association, where he teamed up with future NBA players Brad Davis and Ron Davis to win the 1980 CBA championship.
 Hayes averaged 19.7 points, 11.8 rebounds and 3.0 blocks per game in the playoffs (up from his regular season averages of 11.6, 7.8 and 1.5 respectively) and was named CBA Playoff MVP.

 Hayes returned to Italy for the next season and averaged 18.1 points and 10.7 rebounds for Tai Ginseng Gorizia.
 For the 1981–82 season, Hayes finally made his NBA debut for the San Antonio Spurs on December 30, 1981.
 He split the season between the Spurs, Detroit Pistons and Anchorage Northern Knights.
 The next couple of seasons, Hayes played a reserve role for several NBA teams: the Cleveland Cavaliers, Seattle SuperSonics, the Philadelphia 76ers and the Utah Jazz.
 His career NBA averages over five seasons were 2.5 points and 2.6 rebounds per game.

 In the middle of his time with the NBA, Hayes had a standout season for the Tampa Bay Thrillers of the CBA in 1984–85.
 He averaged 20.5 points and 8.9 rebounds per game and was named CBA MVP for the season.
+He won the CBA championship with the Thrillers in 1985.
 He also played parts of two seasons with the Rapid City Thrillers and Cedar Rapids Silver Bullets after his last NBA game.
 His career CBA averages were 14.7 points and 8.1 rebounds per game.
 Hayes also played briefly in France after the completion of his United States career.